Adrianiancu1/Tizen-2.3-Galaxy-S3-I9300/README.md

 And now try again.

 # DONE, YOU SHOULD NOW HAVE TIZEN ON YOUR SAMSUNG GALAXY S3 I9300!

+# CONVERTING BACK TO ANDROID

+Go in Download/Thor mode,

+Run the command:

+`lthor bootloader-sboot.tar`

+bootloader-sboot.tar comes from google drive link

+#### You should now have the normal Android SBoot Bootloader

+Now, you have to flash PIT file/Firmware with PIT with Odin (3.07 to 3.14 recommended)

+If it fails, i recommend doing the i9300-eMMC-TOOLKIT https://avalls.dev/i9300-EMMC-GUIDE/Explanation and doing type 2 brick

+#### I recommend flashing XXELLA firmware from here: https://drive.google.com/file/d/1eU1JkLVOHHqa8WNxjTUY22u7_Y0wBACo/view

+If you have EFS partition, flash that as well and you're back to **Android**!
+Flash any firmware you want (i dont recommend 4.0.4 if you want to have emmc issues).